-If you’re planning a home renovation, you might assume that changing lighting fixtures has to go on the “hire a professional list”.
-Not so fast, you may be able to do the work yourself!
-Canstar Blue breaks down what electrical tasks are within the realms of DIY and when the law requires you to call in the experts.
+If you’re confident that you know what you’re doing, you may be able to do the work yourself.
+Canstar Blue breaks down what electrical tasks are within the realms of DIY, and when the law requires you to call in the pros.

 Before you do any electrical work, there are a few important steps that you need to follow.
 You need to ensure that:

 - You’re confident you know what you’re doing and have the necessary knowledge and skills